Building Post-Quantum Cryptography Ready IoT Devices

 Core Principles:

-Relies on solving multivariate quadratic equations, making it resistant to quantum attacks.
+- Relies on solving multivariate quadratic equations, making it resistant to quantum attacks.

-Generates lightweight digital signatures for verification.
+- Generates lightweight digital signatures for verification in AI and IoT solutions for municipalities.

 Advantages: